SimoSbara/samp-chatbot/README.md

 Compiling on Windows is pretty simple, it requires Visual Studio 2022 with the latest C++ Windows SDK, libcurl is already provided.

 #### Linux
-In Linux (I only tried on Debian based systems) you need to cross-compile curl and openssl in x86 on x64 machine.
+In Linux (I only tried on Debian based systems) you need to cross-compile curl and openssl in 32 bit on 64 bit machine.

 Steps:
 * remove libcurl and OpenSSL if it's already install and update with ```ldconfig``` otherwise it will create conflicts!